Skip to Content

 coil fasteners

-5 Fit – Fit new armature in place but don’t tighten just yet.
+5 Fit – Fit new coil in place but don’t tighten just yet.

-6 Fit – Fit feeler gauge between the armature and the flywheel (circled in red) alternatively, use a business card instead, approx. correct.
+6 Fit – Fit feeler gauge between the coil and the flywheel (circled in red); alternatively, use a business card instead, approx. correct.

 coil and Feeler gauge